- Family and Parenting

-If you are reading this you are probably already worried.
-Your baby is not well and feels very warm.
-I know how worrying this can be, being a nurse, having brought up 3 of my own children and now helping with 4 grandchildren.
-First of all it might help you to know that babies usually get better as quickly as they get sick.
-A high temperature in a baby is usually when it goes above 37.5 degrees C or 99 degrees F. This is usually referred to as a fever.
+When your child has a fever meaning its temperature is above normal it's essential to have an accurate, easy to use thermometer and one which causes the least stress and disturbance to your child.
+As a nurse, having raised my own children, and now helping with 4 grandchildren, I know how worrying these times can be.
+First of all it might help you to know that babies usually get better just as quickly as they get sick.
+A high temperature in a baby is when it goes above 37.5 degrees C or 99 degrees F.

 Taking Baby's Temperature

 Most thermometers today are digital and are easy enough to use.
 Some are tympanic, meaning you gently place them in the baby's ear for required time.
 Others are used by placing them under the baby's arm.
 Strip thermometers, where you place a numbered strip on baby's head, are normally not as accurate.
 It is also possible to take a baby's temperature rectally.
 Never do this, unless you have been shown by a medical professional how to do it safely.